sbb-design-systems/sbb-angular/src/app/examples/autocomplete-showcase/autocomplete.md

 ### Automatically highlighting the first option

-If your use case requires for the first autocomplete option to be highlighted when the user opens the panel, you can do so by setting the `autoActiveFirstOption` input on the `mat-autocomplete` component.
+If your use case requires for the first autocomplete option to be highlighted when the user opens the panel, you can do so by setting the `autoActiveFirstOption` input on the `sbb-autocomplete` component.
 This behavior can be configured globally using the `MAT_AUTOCOMPLETE_DEFAULT_OPTIONS` injection token.